Who doesn’t love a little something sweet when exploring a city?

-As a sucker for sweetness…here are my 3 favourite spots that I don’t want anyone to miss when visiting Melbourne.
-You can thank me later!
+As a sucker for sweetness…here are 5 of my all-time favourite spots that you don’t want to miss when visiting Melbourne.

 The Hopetoun Tea Rooms are a rite of passage in Melbourne with this window front probably Melbourne’s most popular photo-op.
 Located within the historic Block Arcade off Collins Street, (which is worth a visit on any given day!); this place is a little piece of history for all to enjoy, since its establishment in 1891 as a very small tea room for the Victorian Ladies Work Association.